heathack-org/HeatHack-Guide/front-matter/about.md

 ::::{grid}
 :::{grid-item}
 :columns: 9
  HeatHack is a group of community volunteers that helps churches and other community groups understand how to heat their buildings better.
 We started in and around Edinburgh in Scotland with groups that were cold but had high gas bills.
 We understand the things community groups find difficult because that's where we come from - we had to learn everything from scratch to do our work.
 We have always combined a bit of technology for temperature monitoring with engineering and a lot of thinking about what people actually do when they are in buildings.
+In 2010, it was just Jean Carletta and an engineer who saw her looking at the heating controls scratching their heads over some very complex problems in an Edinburgh church.
+It took calling in a personal favour from a university engineering lecturer to understand one of the issues.
+HeatHack grew from there.
  :::
 :::{grid-item}
 :columns: 3